libsl3 1.3.51003

 A command can return data or not, depending on the SQL that is used.

-A command has therefor 2 ways to run it.
+A command therefore has 2 ways to run it.

 Parameter types

-In the A first example overview example all sl3::Command parameters have been of type sl3::Typ::Variant since nothing was specified.
+In the A first example overview example, all sl3::Command parameters were of type sl3::Type::Variant since nothing was specified.

 But it can be ensured that certain types are used.